messageCross Icon

 • BeautifulSoup: To parse the HTML.

-• pandas: To organize the scraped data.
+• pandas: To organize and analyze the scraped data.

-You can install them using:
+You can install the latest 2026 versions using:

 Code